golang-leipzig/golang-leipzig.github.io/content/posts/meetup-launched.md

 * Proxy landscape, traefik, envoy, diy-solutions
 * Profiling with Go
 * Containers without docker with podman
-* What is gvisor?
-* Kata containers
+* gVisor, Kata Containers, Firecracker: Container sandboxing

 We plan a next meeting for March 2019, feel free to join our [meetup group](https://www.meetup.com/Leipzig-Golang-and-Cloud/) for updates.